kg3354/jsDbFrontend/instructions.md

 # This is the instructions for Silver 8 Capital SWE Round 2 Take Home Assignment.
 Author: Kaiwen Guo.
 Email: kg3354@nyu.edu

-## I will list the updates in a daily mannar, such that it is easiler to trace.
+## I will list the updates in a daily manner, such that it is easier to trace.

 ## I have designed a similar web application before, which could be seen in https://github.com/kg3354/Jail-Database.
 It uses Flask to host the server, and used PHPMyAdmin for the database.

 ## Day 1, May 25 2024
-I first retrived the API from 1Password, and the API configuration for me is
+I first retrieved the API from 1Password, and the API configuration for me is
 ```
 passphrase: 0aeaqko06fge
 secret: LPvA+3buf65E0eDgBe6cFCuSNXp5uv/jn/9d8gTLXgJIEkpBhI5ZBhcYFe1VmjyxR2+SBUHDJXPQId2oBuaAsA==